-If you are a UK or EU national and plan to start a full-time, part-time or distance learning taught or research Masters course from September you may be eligible to apply for a government-backed loan.
-Visit the government website for up-to-date information.
+If you are a UK national and plan to start a full-time, part-time or distance learning taught or research Masters course from September you may be eligible to apply for a government-backed loan.
+Visit the government page on funding for postgraduate study for up-to-date information on government-backed loans.
+EU students starting their course in September 2021 or later will not be eligible for UK government loans.

 The loans are not available for Integrated Masters courses.
 The value, course-related and personal eligibility criteria, and method of payment vary by domicile.
 Scottish and Northern Irish applicants may also be eligible for funding for non-Masters programmes.